 What are the Texas Toll Roads?

 What are TxToll Roads?

-It comes as no surprise that Texas has some of the busy roadways in the nation, given that the state is a central hub for shipping and freight movement.
+It is no surprise that Texas has some of the busiest roadways in the nation, given that it is a central hub for shipping and freight movement.
 Interstate 10, Interstate 35, Interstate 45, and US Route 71 are a few of Texas’ busiest state highways.
-The entire network works seemlesly under TxDot monitoring.
+The entire network works seamlessly under TxDot monitoring.

 In Texas, there are other minor roads besides these main highways.
-These roads can be utilized to access rural areas or places that are hard to get to from the major highways.
-State highways, county roads, and city streets make up some of these smaller routes.
+These roads can be used to access rural areas or places that are hard to reach from the major highways.
+State highways, county roads, and city streets comprise more minor routes.

+What are the Texas Toll Roads?